 One classic example is Guinness currently owned by British beverage behemoth Diageo.

 From just 1.25p in April 1900, a pint of the ‘black stuff' today will set you back, on average, around £7.20.
 That’s a 57,500% increase in price!

 Since the Guinness brand is so strong, the price has consistently been able to outpace inflation throughout history.

 On the flipside, televisions are an example of a product that has not been so resilient to inflation over the years.
 Flat-screen TVs could easily have fetched a price tag north of £10,000 back when they were first introduced by Fujitsu in the mid-nineties.
 But fast forward to today, and a 55”, top-of-the-range, ultra-HD Samsung TV would set you back only around £480.

 The reasons for this are twofold.
 Firstly, the TV supply chain has become much more efficient, meaning companies can manufacture and sell TVs at a vastly lower price.
 And secondly, TVs are essentially exactly the same once you take away the branding, with far fewer differentiating features than equivalents like smartphones and tablets.

 Essentially, electronics brands have had no other choice than to lower their prices—regardless of inflation.

 Positioned for positive returns

 We don’t yet know whether inflation will continue to soar or return to normality over the next year and beyond.
-In fact, this sort of crystal ball gazing is often a very thankless task.
+In fact, that sort of crystal ball gazing is often a thankless task.

 With this in mind, we believe that—in this world of extreme uncertainty and rising prices—a portfolio of equities with the ability to increase their profitability dependably offers investors the greatest chance of consistently generating positive returns.